marabian/recipe-generator/README.md

 ### Planned Features

-- [ ] **Nutritional Analysis**: Calculate and display nutritional information for each recipe with visual charts
+- [ ] **Nutritional Analysis**: Calculate and display nutritional information for each recipe with visual charts using Gemini's code execution tool (and plot generation capabilities).
-- [ ] **Consumption Tracking**: Optional feature to track nutritional intake based on recipes you've made
+- [ ] **Tracking Tab**: Optional tab to track nutritional intake based on recipes you've made.

 ### Notes & Potential Improvements